Japanese Market Declines () | aktiencheck.de

 dpa-AFX

-The major exporters are weak on a stronger yen.
-Toshiba is down more than 1 percent, Canon is losing almost 1 percent, Sony is lower by 0.7 percent and Panasonic is down 0.6 percent.
+The major exporters are mostly lower as the yen strengthened.
+Canon is declining 0.6 percent, while Sony and Panasonic are losing almost 2 percent each.

+The Nikkei business daily reported that Toshiba is considering spinning off its semiconductor operations and selling a partial stake in the unit to Western Digital.
+Shares of Toshiba are advancing almost 2 percent each.

-Among the major automakers, Toyota is down 0.6 percent and Honda is declining 0.3 percent.
-Honda said it now plans to sell 5.5 million cars in the year ending March 2018, up 3 percent from its fiscal 2016 estimate.
+Among the major automakers, Toyota is down 0.7 percent and Honda is declining 0.3 percent.

-In the banking sector, Mitsubishi UFJ Financial is adding 0.4 percent.
-Fast Retailing is lower by almost 2 percent.
+In the banking sector, Mitsubishi UFJ Financial is lower by more than 2 percent.
+Fast Retailing is adding 0.5 percent.

-In the oil space, Inpex is losing almost 2 percent and JX Holdings is declining more than 1 percent after crude oil prices fell.
+In the oil space, Inpex is adding 0.3 percent and JX Holdings is advancing almost 1 percent after crude oil prices edged higher overnight.

+On the flip side, Concordia Financial is losing more than 4 percent, while Sumitomo Mitsui Trust and Rakuten are down almost 3 percent each.

-In the currency market, the U.S. dollar traded in the lower 114 yen-range on Monday.
+In the currency market, the U.S. dollar traded in the upper 112 yen-range on Wednesday.

-On Wall Street, stocks closed mostly higher on Friday as traders digested earnings news from several financial giants as well as some key economic data.
+On Wall Street, stocks closed lower on Wednesday after the long holiday weekend following British Prime Minister Theresa May's "Brexit" speech in which she said the U.K. will not seek to "hold on to bits of EU membership."
+May also said Britain will not seek to remain in the single market, as it would mean not leaving the EU at all.

-The major European markets moved to the upside on Friday.
-While the French CAC 40 Index surged up by 1.2 percent, the German DAX Index advanced by 0.9 percent and the U.K.'s FTSE 100 Index rose by 0.6 percent.
+The major European markets also moved lower on Tuesday.
+While the U.K.'s FTSE 100 Index tumbled by 1.5 percent, the French CAC 40 Index fell by 0.5 percent and the German DAX Index edged down by 0.1 percent.

-Crude oil futures fell Friday, posting a weekly decline amid lingering doubts that OPEC will curb supplies.
-WTI light sweet crude oil declined $0.64 or 1.2 percent to end at $52.37 a barrel on the New York Mercantile Exchange.
+Crude oil futures edged higher Tuesday after being propped up by a weaker U.S. dollar.
+WTI oil added $0.11 to close at $52.48 a barrel on the New York Mercantile Exchange.

 Copyright RTT News/dpa-AFX